A.H. Belo: Huge Upside On Paper, Huge Risk From Strategy (NYSE:AHC)

 And this discussion hasn't mentioned the DMN or the marketing businesses Belo has acquired.
 If Belo wanted to get rid of the paper, it surely could find a way to do so while offloading the pension and lease requirements.
 It likely could go to Gannett and offer the business for the price of the printing facility plus the assumption of liabilities, similar to the deal Tribune Publishing (TPCO) made for the New York Daily News in 2017.

 Gannett has an onerous debt load which would make such a deal attractive.
 It also owns the Austin American-Statesman, which possibly could provide some modest synergies for both the publishing and marketing businesses.
 From Gannett's perspective, if such a deal works, the equity can see an enormous benefit (its market cap is less than $200 million).
-If it doesn't, Gannett's lenders can worry about that in a restructuring which has a high likelihood of occurring anyway.
+If it doesn't, Gannett's lenders can worry about that in a restructuring that has a high likelihood of occurring anyway.

 And if Gannett isn't interested, Tribune or hedge fund Alden Global might be.
 If that proves unpalatable, Decherd could use his clout in Dallas to raise a few million dollars to put the DMN into a trust.

-However it works out, there is some value in the paper and, particularly, the marketing businesses to someone out there.
-Certainly, there appears to be enough value to offload the lease, pension and net working capital liabilities (the latter of which appears minimal based on year-end 2019 figures).
+However, it works out, there is some value in the paper and, particularly, the marketing businesses to someone out there.
+Certainly, there appears to be enough value to offload the lease, pension, and net working capital liabilities (the latter of which appears minimal based on year-end 2019 figures).
 There may even be enough value to get a modest purchase for the operating business.

-However an investor views the exact numbers, it's relatively easy to see at least a double on paper, which would require realized value around $70 million.
+However, an investor views the exact numbers, it's relatively easy to see at least a double on paper, which would require realized value around $70 million.
 But that paper value requires a strategy in which Belo - and namely Decherd - clearly isn't interested.

 The Long-Term Strategy

 A.H.
-Belo had to restate its financials owing to an impairment change related to the company's consolidation of reporting segments.
+Belo had to restate its financials owing to an impairment charge related to the company's consolidation of reporting segments.
 That process took some time (and the pandemic appears to have extended the delay), and so Belo was dark in terms of communication between the Q2 2019 call in late July and the investor update on May 12.

 The message from Decherd last month was clear: A.H.
 Belo is staying the course.
 It is going to spend years trying to build a sustainable, profitable business on the back of the DMN and the marketing services business it's built alongside the paper.